Best Pinpointers for Metal Detecting (2026): Expert Reviews & Comparison

 • Pricier than the PP2 for features you may not need on dry land

-2. Garrett Pro-Pointer 2 - Best Budget Pick
+2. Garrett Pro-Pointer II - Best Budget Pick

-It has the same proportional audio feedback and basic LED flashlight as the AT, but no vibration mode and it's rated for splashing, not submersion.
+It has the same proportional audio and tactile vibration feedback as the AT, along with a basic LED flashlight, but it lacks the AT's multiple sensitivity levels and is rated for splashing rather than full submersion.
 Light rain and wet grass are fine.
 Dunking it in a stream is not.
-Battery life is slightly better than the AT - the 9V in the PP2 lasts 40+ hours of normal use because it's running a simpler circuit without vibration motor draw.
+Battery life is slightly better than the AT - the 9V in the PP2 lasts 40+ hours of normal use because it runs a simpler circuit without advanced tuning power draws.

 The PP2 has been a workhorse for thousands of detectorists for years.
 Its only real limitation is the waterproofing ceiling - and if that doesn't affect your hunting, it's $45 cheaper than the AT for essentially the same dry-land performance.